onset/lameta/README-l10n.md

 }
 ```

+# Our own extractor for json5 files

+Our `extractFromJSON.ts` file extracts the translatable fields from all the json5 files (currently just "configurations/<theconfig>/fields.json5").
+It creates english `.po` files, which then go to crowdin.
+Crowdin gives back all the po files for all the languages, and `lingui compile` creates `.js` catalogs of all of them, which we load up in `localization.ts`.

 # Steps to Syncing

 ## 1) Build the string catalog

-`yarn lingui-extract` reads .linguirc to know what files to include.
+`yarn strings:extract` reads .linguirc to know what files to include.
 It creates `po` files.

 ## 2) Sync with Crowdin

-`yarn crowdin:sync` will send everything and pull the translations from Crowdin.
+`yarn strings:sync` will send everything and pull the translations from Crowdin.
 You will need an environment variable LAMETA_CROWDIN_TOKEN set to your crowdin token that has permission to do uploads.

-## 3) Let lingui create its `messages.js` files
+## 3) Let lingui create its js files (`messages.js`, `fields.js`, etc.)

-`yarn lingui-compile`
+`yarn strings:compile`

 # Checking for new strings using pseudo localization

 Under Help:Registration, make sure you are listed as a "Developer".
 Next, under View Menu, choose "pseudo".
 Things that go through lingui will show letters with lots of accents: https://i.imgur.com/Mc1dX8Y.png.

-Strings in fields.json5 and genres.json do not (yet) go through lingui, and should show with the label with "✓" appended to the English name.
+Strings in genres.json do not (yet) go through lingui, and should show with the label with "✓" appended to the English name.
 If you still need to add the string somewhere, it should instead be prepended with "MISSING-".
 Meanwhile, the console log has messages that are formatted to easy pasting into excel columns (https://i.imgur.com/EsoUHyq.png).

 # Non-code Lookups in CSV

-Currently we have lingui v2, and it does not have a way of extracting strings from anything but code.
-Since our field names and choice lists aren't in code, it can't be used (yet... maybe in lingui v3).
-So for now we have CSV files `locale/fields.csv` with all the field names, and `locale/choices.csv` with things like genres, statuses, etc. These are currently manually uploaded to https://crowdin.com/project/saymorex and then downloaded with the columns filled in from translations.
+In lameta 1 and 2, we used a combination of linguijs for code strings and our own lookup in csv files for other strings (fields, genres, etc).
+CSV turns out to be painful both in crowdin and seeing changes in git.
+For lameta V3, we are moving towards localizing everything with po files.
+We do our own extraction of non-code strings to po, then let linguijs "compile" to its js files and serve them at runtime.

 # How to add a language

 1. In Crowdin:settings:translations:Target Languages, add the language.
 That will make it available for translation.

-1. To .linguirc, add the code to `locales`
+1. To .linguirc, add the code to `locales`.
+When translations come back from crowdin, that will creat the directory for this locale, and this entry will cause lingui read the correct directory.

-1. `yarn lingui-extract` (note: this will fail if the program is running, including JEST.
-So in vscode ctrl-shift-p, "Jest: Stop Runner")

 1. For each csv: a) add a column for the new language b) add the language to the scheme in crowdin.yml c) in Crowdin:Content, do a "change scheme" (NOT "update"!!!!) and choose your local copy of the csv.
 For the new column, choose the language.